Jackhammer9/RedDownloader/README.md

 <h1> Introduction </h1>

-A very easy to use library to download videos from reddit with sound without installing external installation of ffmpeg.
+A very easy to use library to download videos from reddit with sound.
 The library can also be used to download pictures and even picture galleries all just with a reddit post link.
-With RedDownloader 3 you can access Reddit API methods without having your own bot with classes such as ```DownloadBySubreddit``` more on that below. note that this package does only download media from posts with images/video directly uploaded to reddit and not from sources like imgur or youtube / vimeo.
+You can access Reddit API methods without having your own bot with classes such as ```DownloadBySubreddit``` more on that below.

+<b>NOTE: </b> this package only downloads media from posts with images/video directly uploaded to reddit and not from sources like imgur or youtube / vimeo which are posted to Reddit.

 <h1> Installation </h1>
 To Install the package: